nocomplexity/0complexity/principles.md

 ### Rationale
-Somewhere there seems to be a magical number of people, systems, application, or software (micro)services that can be managed.
-Management is control, change and maintenance of systems, software, people or even customers.
-Management can be done automated or by human activities.
-But it is obvious that when the number of objects that must be managed by one human is automation is the only way.
+Somewhere, there seems to be a magical number of people, systems, applications, or software (micro)services that can be managed.
+Management involves the control, change, and maintenance of systems, software, people, or even customers.
+Management can be done automatically or through human activities.
+However, it is obvious that when the number of objects that must be managed by one person increases, automation becomes the only solution.

 ### Implications